-Chosen dissemination channels also deliver important information about the project.
+How a project disseminates its results also delivers important information about the project’s character and intention.
 Some of the options like peer-reviewed journal publications or the dissemination on the organisations’ own website have unsurprisingly high numbers (see Figure 20).
-Policy briefs were rated lowest but 110 projects stated to have organised events for non-academic practitioners (cf. Table 18).
+In general, however, a wide range of dissemination channels was used, including books, traditional and social media, and articles in professional journals for practitioners etc. Policy briefs were rated lowest but 110 projects stated to have organised events for non-academic practitioners (see Table 18).

 Table 18: Dissemination channels